 Their starship, powered by the M'hir, follows a course set long ago, for Clan abilities came from an experiment of their ancestors - the Hoveny - conducted on themselves. but it's a perilous journey.
 The Clan must endure more than cramped conditions and inner turmoil.

 Their dead are calling.

 Sira must keep her people from answering, for if they do, they die.
 Morgan searches the ship for solutions, afraid the Hoveny tech is beyond his grasp.
 Their only hope?
 To reach their destination.

 Little do Sira and Morgan realize it is their destination that holds the gravest threat of all...

 Places to find the book:

-Also by this author: Reap the Wild Wind, Riders of the Storm, A Thousand Words for Stranger, Ties of Power, To Trade the Stars, This Gulf of Time and Stars, Julie E. Czerneda Interview (#futurespasttour), The Gate to Futures Past, Guest Post (Web Shifters series) by Julie E. Czerneda, Guest Post: Julie E. Czerneda (Clan Chronicles Finale Tour), To Guard Against the Dark
+Also by this author: Reap the Wild Wind, Riders of the Storm, Rift in the Sky, A Thousand Words for Stranger, Ties of Power, To Trade the Stars, This Gulf of Time and Stars, Julie E. Czerneda Interview (#futurespasttour), Guest Post (Web Shifters series) by Julie E. Czerneda, Guest Post: Julie E. Czerneda (Clan Chronicles Finale Tour), To Guard Against the Dark

 Genres: Science Fiction